simov/grant/README.md

 ##### Subdomain

-Some providers require you to set your company name as a *subdomain* in the authorization urls.
+Some providers require you to set your company name as a *subdomain* in the OAuth URLs.
 For example for Freshbooks, Shopify, Vend and Zendesk you can set that value through the `subdomain` option:

 ```js
 "shopify": {